NoahBolohan/wingspan-dashboard/README.md

-# wingspan-dashboard
+# Wingspan Dashboard

-Dashboard to visualize scores from Wingspan games.
+The dashboard can be found [here](https://wingspan-utilities-vd2qp.ondigitalocean.app/).